Call us on

 on safari

-Considered a haven for wildlife, the private nature reserve of wetlands and forest at eco chic Vil Uyana is the country’s best site for spotting loris, the island’s elusive primates.
-The loris, with its large bulging eyes and tiny limbs, hides in scrub forests and moves slowly through the trees after dusk to feed on insects and berries.
+Considered a haven for wildlife, the private nature reserve of wetlands and forest at Vil Uyana is the country’s best site for spotting lorises.
+The loris, with its large bulging eyes and tiny limbs, moves slowly through the trees after dusk to feed on insects and berries.
+Follow a seasoned naturalist through the forest while keeping your eyes peeled for one of the island’s most elusive primates.

 Days 12–13